Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Shelf life and storage conditions

-Store with precautions (list B) in a dry, protected from light, out of reach of children.
+Store with caution (list B) in a dry place, protected from light, out of reach of children.

 The shelf life of Sulfadimezin is 10 years.